Is kidney transplantation better than dialysis?

 It certainly depends on the type of sport, its intensity and its competition level.
-For instance, wrestling, American foot-ball or rugby will be difficult if you have a kidney transplant, which can be at risk of injury, or for peritoneal dialysis, as the catheter can be pulled accidentally; of haemodialysis through a chest catheter.
+For instance, wrestling, American football or rugby will be difficult if you have a kidney transplant, which can be at risk of injury, or for peritoneal dialysis, as the catheter can be pulled accidentally; of haemodialysis through a chest catheter.

 Football (soccer) and basketball will have also risk but less than the sports previously mentioned, but it depends also on how intensive, demanding or competitive you are, and who you play with or against.

 If just for leisure, no harm in kicking the ball around with your family and friends, after the surgical wounds, internal and external, have recovered.
-Ask your surgeon for the best period post surgery.
+Ask your surgeon for the best period post-surgery.

-Swimming will be difficult in you have a peritoneal dialysis catheter.
+Swimming will be difficult if you have a peritoneal dialysis catheter.
 Some doctors are concerned about transplantation and swimming but many patients do it without a problem.
 Non-contact sports like badminton or ping pong, or other forms of exercise to keep fit like brisk walking, running or cycling, etc are less risky.
 But anyway, there are so many sports and exercise types and permutations trying to match them with the different therapies for kidney failure.

 On tenet in renal replacement therapy, either through dialysis or kidney transplantation, is to allow you to live your life, as normal as possible.
-If sports or exercise are important to you, and indeed keep-ing an active lifestyle, it is beneficial; you just need to do it with some adjustments and ideal under the advice of a doctor or a physiotherapist.
+If sports or exercise are important to you, and indeed keeping an active lifestyle, it is beneficial; you just need to do it with some adjustments and ideal under the advice of a doctor or a physiotherapist.

-In Francisco Kidney & Medical Centre, we can advise you more specifically and accurately, according to your medical conditions, capabilities, your priorities and preferences.
+In Francisco Kidney & Medical Centre, we can advise you more specifically and accurately, according to your medical conditions, capabilities, priorities and preferences.
 Our associate rehab team can actually help you to incorporate exercise or sports in a safer and more practical way, too.
 Please contact us if you need our help.